Beverley A. McGhee, BS, MS Ed.

 Mr. Rothfield has a BA, Psychology and Drama, Tufts University, Somerville, MA.
 He is an alum of Alexander (Class of 1990) and manages the School and Camp Administrative Office.

-Mr. Rothfield was awarded the Alan O'Such Memorial Outstanding Service Award by the Association of Independent Schools of Florida (AISF) in 2012, as well as the Paul C. Ransom Founders Cup (Ransom Everglades Class of 1996).
+Mr. Rothfield currently serves on the School Accreditation Commission for the American Montessori Society (AMS).
+He was awarded the Alan O'Such Memorial Outstanding Service Award by the Association of Independent Schools of Florida (AISF) in 2012, as well as the Paul C. Ransom Founders Cup (Ransom Everglades Class of 1996).
 He has served as President and Vice President of the Florida Independent School Business Officers (FISBO).
-He both chairs and serves on Accreditation Teams for several organizations, including the American Montessori Society (AMS), the Florida Council for Independent Schools (FCIS), the Florida Kindergarten Council (FKC), and AISF.
+He both chairs and serves on Accreditation Teams for several organizations, including AMS, the Florida Council for Independent Schools (FCIS), and AISF.
 He was formerly a Registration Manager for Landmark Worldwide, a training and development organization.

-Mr. Rothfield has two children, both of whom attend Alexander Montessori School.
+Mr. Rothfield has two children, one of whom attends Alexander Montessori School, and the other, an Alexander alumna, attends Ransom Everglades School.